meieda/architecture-center/docs/microservices/data-considerations.md

 ### Delivery service

 It's expected that users will frequently check the status of a delivery while they are waiting for their package.
 Therefore, the Delivery service requires a data store that emphasizes throughput (read and write) over long-term storage.
 Also, the Delivery service does not perform any complex queries or analysis, it simply fetches the latest status for a given delivery.
-For these reasons, the Delivery service team chose Azure Redis Cache.
+The information stored stored in Redis is relatively short-lived.
+Once a delivery is complete, the Package History service is the system of record.
+The Delivery service team chose Azure Redis Cache for its high read-write performance.

 ### Delivery History service